-If a previous plastic surgeon failed to fulfill your goals for nose surgery or you were simply dissatisfied from the outcome of a prior rhinoplasty, Dr. Kreit and Dr. Humphrey have the specialized facial plastic surgery experience necessary to perform a revisionary procedure according to your original aesthetic desires.
+If a prior rhinoplasty failed to fulfill your goals for nasal surgery or you were simply dissatisfied from the outcome of a prior rhinoplasty, Dr. Kriet and Dr. Humphrey have the specialized facial plastic surgery experience necessary to perform a revisionary procedure according to your original aesthetic desires.

 What to Expect After Rhinoplasty Surgery

 After surgery, a protective splint is applied to the nose and remains in place for one week.
 Bruising and swelling around the nose and eyes is very common and usually improves over the first couple of weeks of recovery.
 Some patients may experience minor swelling that can persist for up to a year, depending on their skin type.
 Discomfort is generally quite mild and readily treated with medication.
 Within about a week after surgery, the surgeon will remove stitches and the protective splint.
 Most patients return to work within five to seven days.
 Eyeglasses should not rest on the nasal bridge for four to six weeks.
 We will be happy to show you how to safely adjust your glasses during the healing period.
 Contact lenses can be worn during the healing process, if desired.

 Dr. Kriet and Dr. Humphrey have helped many rhinoplasty patients attain the nose shape and profile they have always wanted.
 Our surgeons’ training and experience in reconstructive facial plastic surgery has also allowed them to successfully restore proper breathing and nasal function for patients suffering from structural abnormalities and/or traumatic nasal injuries.
 If you are considering rhinoplasty, our facial plastic surgeons have the specialized skill and expertise to help you achieve optimal results from your procedure.